Medical Detox in Kansas City

 You may need medical detox if you show these signs of physical dependence:

-What To Expect In Our Medical Detox Program
+What To Expect in Our Medical Detox Program

 Our expert medical staff develops individualized treatment plans to ensure your safety and comfort during medical detox.
 Addiction medications are used in some cases to manage withdrawal symptoms.